OpenBankProject/OBP-CLI/README.md

-  getbanks         🏦 Get list of banks getuser          😃 Get your user info getuserid        📋 Get your user id importbranches   🚜 Import branches from spreadsheet template init             💡 Initalize connection to your Open Bank Project instance sandboximport    🚜 Bulk import sandbox data from json input
+  getbanks         🏦 Get list of banks getuser          😃 Get your user info getuserid        📋 Get your user id importaccounts   🚜 Import accounts from spreadsheet... importbranches   🚜 Import branches from spreadsheet... init             💡 Initalize connection to your Open Bank... sandboximport    🚜 Bulk import sandbox data from json input
 ```